-What makes this comparison difficult?
+What makes such a comparison difficult?

-Growth in the number of users of crypto-currencies
+Growth in the number of cryptocurrency users

 I will assume that 24 million is the maximum possible number of Bitcoin users in the world.